geofrenzy/cordova-plugin-fencing-agent/README.md

 # Cordova Fencing Agent

+## Installation
+`cordova plugin add cordova-plugin-fencing-agent`
+If after `cordova build`, you end up with an error message complaining about JARs, just `rm -rf platforms` and `cordova platform add` everything back, and everything should work.

 ## What can I do with a Fencing Agent?
 Fencing Agents monitor the space around a device to detect requirements and geofences wherein those requirements apply.
 (Such geofences, paired with their requirements, are called SmartFences™.)